payw-org/cau-cafeteria-menus-scraper/README.md

 ### `v2.0.x` → `v2.1.x` Migration Guide

-We renamed the package name to 'cau-cafeteria-menus-scraper'.
-Also the key name of object destructuring has been changed.
+We renamed the package to 'cau-cafeteria-menus-scraper'.
+Also the key of the return object has been changed.

 ```js
 /* v2.0.x */